IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

   domain_id (True, str, None)
     (Required for new resource) CIS Domain ID

+  protocol (True, str, None)
+    (Required for new resource) Defines the protocol and port for this application

+  dns (True, str, None)
+    (Required for new resource) Name of the DNS record for this application

   origin_direct (False, list, None)
     IP address and port of the origin for this Range application.

-  ip_firewall (False, bool, None)
-    Enables the IP Firewall for this application.
-Only available for TCP applications.

-  edge_ips_connectivity (False, str, all)
+  traffic_type (False, str, direct)
-    Specifies the IP version.
+    Configure how traffic is handled at the edge.

   tls (False, str, False)